-- The Authority's Public Affairs staff will report to the airport.
-During normal business hours, a Public Affairs staff member or designated airport representative will also be available to answer news media calls in the Authority's administrative offices.
+- The Authority's Communications Department will report to the airport.
+During normal business hours, a Communications department staff member or designated airport representative will also be available to answer news media calls in the Authority's administrative offices.
 Please note: The early hours of an emergency situation are spent responding to the emergency and calling in appropriate staff.
 If a situation is expected to require an escort for the news media to a site on the airfield, the news media will be advised to report to a media staging area.
 News media briefings may be scheduled in a designated briefing/coordination center.
-The anticipated location for these briefings is the International Room, located in the passenger terminal main hall behind the gift shop and next to the Airport Police office.
-Media should not expect access to an emergency scene during the first few hours (during initial process of saving lives).
+The anticipated location for these briefings is the International Room, located in the passenger terminal main hall between the gift shop and the Airport Police office.

 - Only members of recognized news media organizations with appropriate visible identification will be permitted in news media briefing areas and on the Aircraft Operations Area (AOA) or transported to the scene of an emergency.
 The Incident Commander will determine whether news media will be escorted onto the AOA.
 At times, it may be necessary to pool media resources.